 - Chat overlays (even in computer programs)

-Those options will be enough for a new creator, but an experienced streamer might want to consider the standard plan, which costs $19 per month or $190 per year and gives access to:
+Those options will be enough for a new streamer, but an experienced streamer might want to consider the standard plan ($19 per month or $190 per year) and gives access to:

 - One custom platform

 - Own logos and graphics

 The professional plan offers full HD recording in its studio, three custom platforms, pre-recorded video streaming, and storage for up to 10 videos.
 It costs $49 per month or $490 per year.

 The two other plans are for businesses to extend their reach and grow their brand.
 Those plans include priority support, advanced features, and some business-focused tools.
 Streamyard’s free plan offers:

 - Six on-screen participants (10 can be added, but six can be shown on the screen)